-Any company can have a website, but not every company protects it the way that they should.
-If you are indeed collecting this data, be sure that you’re protecting your company and your customers by utilizing proper encryption methods and procedures to avoid litigation from a data breach.
+Any company can have a website, but not every company protects it the way they should.
+If you are collecting this data, be sure that you’re protecting your company and your customers by utilizing proper encryption methods and preventative procedures to avoid litigation from a data breach.

 Protecting Electronic PII